 Overview of the Accelerated BSN Program in California

 Accelerated BSN programs are an innovative approach for those with a non nursing bachelor's degree who want to transition into the field of nursing.
-According to Nurse.com and a study by the University of California (2011), it is anticipated that all RNs in California will need a BSN to be eligible for licensure within the next 10 years.
+According to Nurse.com more than 43% of RN positions require a BSN or higher.
 Accelerated programs build on previous learning experiences and are a rapid route for entering the nursing profession.
 Students can usually complete an accelerated BSN program witihin 15 months, as previous coursework and credits are normally taken into account.

 In order to be accepted into an Accelerated BSN program in California, students must meet the prerequisites.
 Prerequisites include courses in social sciences and arts, which you most likely took while you were earning your non-nursing Bachelor's, along with many courses in natural sciences.
 Specific requirements to meet nursing school admission may including microbiology, chemistry and anatomy, which you may need to take prior to actual acceptance into the BSN program.
 To assist students in meeting these requirements, most schools in California offer back-to-back prerequisite courses prior to the start of the BSN program.